500BC-500AD at Bournemouth 2021

 See, my Genius knows no bounds!

-As many of the men fell under the baleful influence of Alexander Graham Bell's tartan-clad hebridean crofters cottages, the real shwarma-meat and two palm hearts of the battle was however now in full swing, as the pike-tastic Phalangites tried to demonstrate their historical superiority over the rather shorter-speared Kyrenean mercenary hoplites.
+As many of the men fell under the baleful influence of Alex Ferguson's deep fried tartan kilt, the real shwarma-meat and two palm hearts of the battle was however now in full swing, as the pike-tastic Phalangites tried to demonstrate their historical superiority over the rather shorter-speared Kyrenean mercenary hoplites.

 Unfortunately for the Phalanx, there were only 4 of them and rather more hoplites, meaning that the Indian mixed bow/sword formations were also pressed into service as actual combat troops in a battle in which not every matchup was Mediocre vs Mediocre